Taking the time to become a milk donor is an amazing step. You could be changing the lives of another baby and their family forever.

 You and your baby come first.
 We are only able to accept milk that is truly surplus to your baby’s needs and can help if you would like to manage an oversupply down.
 If you are mixed breast and formula feeding or if your baby has been diagnosed with cow’s milk protein allergy or other food intolerance, please contact the milk bank team for advice.

-We are unable to accept donations if you are smoking or using any nicotine replacement products or if your partner or other household member smokes in the house.
+We are unable to accept donations if you are smoking, vaping or using any nicotine replacement products or if your partner or other household member smokes or vapes in the house.
 However, we recommend that you don’t stop breastfeeding as the recommendations for milk donors are very different from those when breastfeeding your own baby.
 Please contact the milk bank team if you would like more advice.

-If you do smoke, you may be able to join a research study run in collaboration with Imperial College London that is helping scientists understand better ways to screen women for cancer.
+If you do smoke or vape, you may be able to join a research study run in collaboration with Imperial College London that is helping scientists understand better ways to screen women for cancer.
 Please contact the team to find out more.

 Some medications may exclude you from donating milk for preterm or sick infants, even though they are safe to take when breastfeeding your own baby.
 Please contact us to discuss, as some of these medications may be acceptable for donation for full term or older babies.